evilnose/PyRKViewer/README.md

 ### TODOs
 * BUG: The handle of a reaction may go out of bounds when a node is being moved.
 Make sure to clip those values.
-* OPTIMIZE: Do not rebuild reaction forms.
-Instead, keep them all in a dict() and only make the currently used one visible.
-* OPTIMIZE (only if necessary): If it becomes a common usage for people to use huge networks with large parts not visible to the viewer at one time, then implement selective drawing/testing: if an element is outside of the visible bounding box, then do not draw it for test it for cursor overlap.
 * REFACTOR: Refactor Minimap so that it's a CanvasElement.
 We also need CanvasElement functions to accept both a logical_pos and a device_pos as arguments.
 * ENHANCEMENT: Add support for multiple net IDs.
 Currently all net IDs are set to 0 by default.